francescogerardomarra/its/modulo26/7_logging_spring.md

 </configuration>
 ```

-This setup gives you full control and makes proper use of `%i` and `maxFileSize`.
+This setup gives you full control.

 Spring Boot will automatically pick up `logback-spring.xml` on startup if it exists in `src/main/resources`.